YovelaZ/COMP/README.md

 "stat.gamma_ratio_t" controls the bandwidth of temporal kernel.(gamma=1/bandwidth)

 ### Example 1: SWS
 In this paper's experiments, we use the STKDV with Known Timestamps setup.
-To generate STKDV in the default region with a resolution of 1280 × 960 and 32 known timestamps from the New York traffic accident dataset (input file: 'New_York'), using the Epanechnikov kernel for both spatial and temporal components, set STKDV_type = 1.
+To generate STKDV in the default region with a resolution of 1280 × 960 and 32 known timestamps from the New York traffic accident dataset (input file: 'New_York'), using the Epanechnikov kernel for both spatial and temporal components.
 ```
 dir="./"
 dataset="New_York"